fwup-home/fwup/README.md

 `fwup` to run upgrades from external media, stream them from the network, or script them using a tool like Ansible if so desired.

-Here's a full list of features:
+Here's a list of features:

 1. Uses standard ZIP archives to make debugging and transmission simple.